AI Navigator: How to Implement AI model (RA8)

 3. Build & Run

 Note This guide is based on the following references and summarizes the necessary steps for implementation on AI Navigator.
-Please refer to them for details.

 1. Copy RUHMI output files into the src directory